KyleCharles/research-paper-notes/README.md

 ## Research Paper Library & Notes

+This is a list papers that I’ve read with some summaries and implementation code.
+They are sorted in inverse chronological order with links to their respective arXiv page.

 <p align="center">
  <img src="./img/book.jpg" alt="Drawing" width="50%">
 </p>

-This is a list papers that I’ve read with some summaries and implementation code.

 **2017-08**